-"Grievance" is defined as a dispute which arises over the interpretation, application or alleged violation of the memorandum of understanding or county ordinances, rules, resolutions or regulations.
-Excluded from the grievance procedure are disciplinary actions such as terminations, suspension or reduction is rank.
+"Grievance" is defined as a dispute which arises over the interpretation, application or alleged violation of the memorandum of understanding or county ordinances, rules, resolutions or regulations including performance reviews and letters of reprimand.
+Excluded from the grievance procedure are disciplinary actions such as termination, suspension or reduction in rank.
 Additional matters excluded from the grievance procedure are:

+A. Position classification matters, including content of job descriptions;

+B. Promotion matters; and

-- A. Position classification matters, including content of job descriptions; - B. Promotion matters: - C. Wages, benefits or working conditions subject to the meet and confer process; and - D. For performance reviews and letters of reprimand, the following process may be used but shall end with Step III.
+C. Wages, benefits or working conditions subject to meet and confer process.

+For performance reviews the following process may be used but shall end with Step III.

-ARTICLE 3.02 GRIEVANCE - PROCEDURE.
+ARTICLE 3.02 GRIEVANCE PROCEDURE.

-- A. The County recognizes that early settlement of grievances is essential to sound employee-employer relations.
-Therefore, every effort will be made to resolve grievances at the earliest possible level. - I. A grievant, or the grievant's representative, is assured freedom from restraint, coercion or discrimination in filing a grievance; - 2.
-Any grievant may be represented or assisted at any level of the procedure by a representative of his or herchoosing; - 3.
-Proceedings shall be held within the grievant's normal working hours, when possible; - 4.
-Time limits may be waived by mutual consent of the parties;
+A. The County recognizes that early settlement of grievances is essential to sound employeeemployer relations.
+Therefore, every effort will be made to resolve grievances at the earliest possible level.

+1. A grievant and/or the grievant's representative is assured freedom from restraint, coercion or discrimination in filing a grievance;

+2. Any grievant may be represented or assisted at any level of the procedure by a representative of his or her choosing;

+3. Proceedings shall be held within the grievant's normal working hours, when possible;

+4. Time limits may be waived by mutual consent of the parties;

-- 5. "Working day" is defined for the purpose of this section as when the grievant, affected supervisors, or affected department head are at work.
-Time limits will be extended when a party is on authorized leave, but not exceeding fifteen (15) days; - 6.
-Failure on the part of the grievant to proceed to the next step of the process shall render the grievance settled on the basis of the last decision.
-Should the appropriate management representatives fail to respond to the grievance within the limits specified, the grievant has the right to proceed to the next step; - 7.
-The Personnel Office shall serve as a repository for all grievances filed regardless of the step in the procedure at which each is resolved.
+5. "Working day" is defined for the purposes of this section as when the grievant, affected supervisor, or affected department head are at work.
+Time limits will be extended when a party is on authorized leave, but not exceeding fifteen days;

+6. Failure on the part of the grievant to proceed to the next step of the process shall render the grievance settled on the basis of the last decision.
+Should the appropriate management representative fail to respond to the grievance within the limits specified, the grievant has the right to proceed to the next step;

+7. The Personnel Office shall serve as a repository for all grievances filed regard less of the step in the procedure at which each is resolved.
 A copy of each progressive step in the grievance process shall be filed in the Personnel Department.